Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

-   Velociraptor's artifacts are used to directly parse files on the endpoint, returning actionable high value information quickly without the need for length post processing.
+   Velociraptor's artifacts are used to directly parse files on the endpoint, returning actionable high value information quickly without the need for lengthy post processing.

-   21% of users use these type of queries.
+   21% of users use these types of queries.

 6. **Proactive hunt for indicators across many systems (Incident Response)**